Anthony-Nolan/Atlas/README.md

   - You should get a 200 Success response, with 8 results.
   - The first search should take 40-90 seconds.
   - Subsequent searches should take < 1 second.

+### Validation Tests

+- set up user-secrets in the `Atlas.MatchingAlgorithm.Test.Validation` directory.
+Appropriate values can be found on Azure. :
+    - notifications service bus connection string
+    - hla service client api key
+- ensure that the Azure Storage Emulator is running
+    - Note for mac users: there is no storage emulator on mac, so instead another user-secret should be used to instead use a cloud-based storage account

 ## More detailed Notes